 In the past, video has been somewhat off the table for small businesses.
-Barriers have included cost, lack of equipment and lack of expertise/resources.
-Updates in technology have changed things significantly and leveled the playing field for small businesses.
+Barriers included cost, lack of equipment, and lack of expertise/resources.
+Fortunately for small businesses, updates in technology have changed things significantly and leveled the playing field.

 Types of videos small businesses can create

-Thought leadership – Videos that showcase your expertise work for businesses like marketing agencies, consulting or business services, legal services, tech companies and others.
+Thought leadership – Videos that showcase your expertise in your field are great for businesses like marketing agencies, consulting or business services, legal services, tech companies, and others.
 The expertise of your team can help build connections with the target market and present your team as leaders in their field, lending credibility to your products or services.